Last updated on October 17, 2024

 Arcades, the Strategist | Illustration by Even Amundsen

 Arcades, the Strategist is one of the elder dragons, so it’s fitting to use the card as a commander considering that EDH stands for “Elder Dragon Highlander.”
-Arcades specialize in defender creatures (also, high toughness creatures), and there are some new defender payoffs in Dominaria United.
-Perfect timing to take an Arcades, the Strategist defender build for a spin!
+Arcades specializes in defender creatures (also, high toughness creatures), and there are some defender payoffs in Dominaria United.
+Pull out your building blocks because you can build the ultimate fort with Arcades, the Strategist!

 It’s a totally on-budget EDH decklist that utilizes cheap cards and “Draft chaff,” and it’s hard to justify a different route for Arcades since the defender theme is so strong.
 Let’s get to it!